UK Private Unlimited Company (ULC)

 File Form IN01

-Submit Form IN01 to Companies House via WebFiling (£50 online / £71 paper).
+Submit Form IN01 to Companies House via the online incorporation service (applicable government filing fee applies).
 Select “Unlimited” as the company type.
 Include all member and director details, the registered office address, and the Articles.
-Approved same day or next working day.
+Most online applications are processed within 24 hours, subject to review.

 Certificate of Incorporation